misha-pyshark/braille/README.md

 # braille

 ### What?
 My intention is to create a very simple and easily accessible [free online English to Braille translator](http://www.fastbraille.com/).
 There are similar products existing on the internet, yet some are paid or have signifant amounts of third party content or ads that make not the best user experience.
-The project includes both: a web app (available at: http://www.fastbraille.com/) as well as a RESTful API that can be used by developers to work on similar technology advancement in the field.
+The project includes the following:
+*a web app (available at: http://www.fastbraille.com/) *a RESTful API that can be used by developers to work on similar technology advancement in the field.

 ### Why?
 Globally there are 285 million visually impaired people, of whom 39 million are blind.
 The majority of the 39 million are older people (aged 50+).